Keiko’s Calls

 I want to publish your work! —Keiko

 Hi!
 I’m Keiko O’Leary from Thinking Ink Press.
-I design and edit Instant Books, Flashcards (flash fiction or poetry on a postcard), and other publications in non-traditional formats.
+I design and edit literary postcards, Instant Books (mini books folded from a single sheet of paper), and other publications in non-traditional formats.
 I want to publish more of these specialty publications.

-• For postcards: poems or flash stories you wish someone would send you in the mail.
+• For postcards: (a 4 x 6″ flat card that can be sent through the mail) poems or flash stories you wish someone would send you in the mail.
 Story length is about 100 to 300 words.
 Poetry length is 30 lines or fewer.

-• For Instant Books: standalone stories 500-1,500 words in length with strong narrative arcs.
+• For Instant Books: (a mini book folded from a single sheet of paper) standalone stories around 500-1,300 words in length with strong narrative arcs.

-• For a 4-page flexagon: (A flexagon is a flat piece of paper that you can fold and twist to reveal hidden surfaces.)
+• For a 4-page flexagon: (A flexagon is a flat paper object that you can fold and twist to reveal hidden surfaces.)
 Stories or poems that can be divided into four pages and read as a loop, with no enforced beginning or end.
-Perhaps time travel?
-Or four related poems?
+Word limit is about 130 words per page, or about 16 lines of poetry per page.

 My Perspective and Preferences (but send anything you think matches the formats)